 My mother always told me when I got beat up, “if you weren’t that way, it wouldn’t happen.”
 I left home two weeks after high school graduation.
 I was scared of getting drafted into the Army, so I joined the Navy.
-But I had some bad experiences in the Navy and so I managed to get out early.
+But I had some bad experiences in the Navy, so I managed to get out early.
 Then I did everything you’re supposed to do.
 At 22 years old, I got married.
 I had three kids.
 I had a career.
 I was a program administrator.
 And I just never learned – I never took on male socialization skills.
 And in 1990, I had a massive breakdown.
 I didn’t know who I was.
 I hated myself.

-Then, my father passed away in ’98 and he had told me when he passed away, he said I had to make some decisions in my life and only when I made them was I going to be happy.
+Then, my father passed away in ’98 and he had told me before he passed away, he said I had to make some decisions in my life and only when I made them was I going to be happy.
 You know, it was the first time in my life he was proud of me, said he was proud of me.
 I just thought he meant I had to get over my depression.
 But my sister told me that he knew all those years what was the problem.
 So I came home and I literally left Mike in every trash can along Interstate 40.
-And I came back and started.
+And I came back and started my transition.

-Later on, I remember my therapist asking me, “What kind of a woman do you want to be after you transition?”
+Later on, I remember my therapist asking me, “what kind of a woman do you want to be after you transition?”
 And she made me go home and think about it, and I went back and I said, “I don’t have to think about that.
 I’ve always been that woman.”
 It’s only now the outside matches.

 Charley, 53, Richmond, VA